 Also learn the tricks now for babysitting sick children because eventually you'll find yourself looking after kids that aren't feeling well.

-Allowing you into their home and temporarily putting you in charge of their children is a very intimate thing for a parent to share with you as a babysitter.
+Allowing you into their home and temporarily putting you in charge of their children is a very private experience for a parent to share with you as a babysitter.
 To make it work, a very high level of trust is required.

 Read our tips to being a safe babysitter.

 A lot of the trust between parents and a babysitter is implied.
 But if you ever do something to break that trust, it can be difficult to rebuild a parent's faith in you.

 The more you can get to know parents before you babysit for them the first time, the better.
 Share as much as you can about your previous experience and what kind of person you are with them in advance.
 It can be helpful to go out for coffee with a parent just to get to know them and share a bit about yourself.

 Of course, part of being a babysitter is being playful and able to relate to the kids you're watching.
 You also need to be able to take charge and act as an authority figure or make sure that rules are followed when necessary.